 A concern or complaint can be made in person, in writing or by telephone.
 They may also be made by a third party acting on behalf on a complainant, as long as they have appropriate consent to do so.

-Complaints against school staff (except the head teacher) should be made in the first instance, to Mr Stuttard (the Principal) via the school office.
+Complaints against school staff (except the Head of School) should be made in the first instance, to Mrs J Mellor (Head of School) via the school office admin@bowlinggreenacademy.org.uk.
 Please mark them as Private and Confidential.